YLS Officers and Directors

 ||Daniel Hwang is an associate with

-assists clients on a variety of trademark portfolio management,
+K&L Gates LLP.
+Daniel assists clients on a variety of intellectual

-with domain name enforcement, international trademark registration and
+assisting clients with domain name enforcement, international trademark

-enforcement campaigns, Trademark Trial and Appeal Board proceedings, and
+registration and enforcement campaigns, Trademark Trial and Appeal Board

-federal litigation.
-Daniel is also a registered U.S. Patent Attorney and
+proceedings, and federal litigation.
+Daniel is also a registered U.S.

-an active officer of both local and national intellectual bar
+Patent Attorney and an active officer of both local and national

-associations including the Chicago Bar Association Young Lawyers Section
+intellectual bar associations including The Chicago Bar Association

 Daniel graduated from the University of Illinois School of Law, where he